microsoft/WindowsAppSDK-Samples/Samples/Content/cpp-win32/Squares/readme.md

 ## Building & Running the sample

 This sample uses experimental API's first published in WindowsAppSdk 1.2 Experimental release.
-You should just be able to build the sample in Visual Studio by opening up the Squares.sln solution file.
+You should just be able to build the sample in Visual Studio by opening Squares.sln.
-Since this is an unpackaged app, the WindowsAppSdk 1.2 Experimental Runtime will need to be installed manually before executing the sample.
+Since this is an unpackaged application, WindowsAppSdk 1.2 Experimental Runtime will need to be installed manually before running the sample.

-Here are the links for the installer installer packages:
+Here are the links for the installer packages for WindowsAppSdk 1.2 Experimental Runtime:

 - [AMD64](https://aka.ms/windowsappsdk/1.2/1.2.220727.1-experimental1/windowsappruntimeinstall-x64.exe)
 - [ARM64](https://aka.ms/windowsappsdk/1.2/1.2.220727.1-experimental1/windowsappruntimeinstall-arm64.exe)